Sphereon-Opensource/SSI-SDK/packages/waci-pex/README.md

 A `Veramo` plugin to create SSI QR code to Verify using `SIOPv2` or `OIDC4`.
 This plugin component is only supporting react and react-native frameworks.

+It will be possible in future to request issuer to issue credentials.

 ### Installation

 ```shell